TRUFAMANIA

 Species accounts

 Detailed information on the main European truffle species, desert truffles and other hypogeous fungi, with photographs and morphological data.
+Includes species first described by Trufamania and published in international scientific journals.

 See the Tuber melanosporum account